rodriguezramirezederdominic-web/TalOS-Manifold-Bot/README.md

-alOS (Targeted Algorithmic Logic Operating System)
+TalOS (Targeted Algorithmic Logic Operating System)

 TalOS is a specialized prediction market agent designed to trade exclusively on markets created by Manifold user MikhailTal.